-I'm not aware of any negative side effects from massaging castor oil into the scalp.
-Other than it maybe smelling bad, it appears to be safe.
-One case study noted a “contact allergy” when it was placed on the skin.
+- In one report, doctors noted a “contact allergy” when it was placed on the skin.
 Others have also noted allergies to castor oil too.

 Some may have heard that the castor bean is the source of ricin, a deadly poison.
 While this is true, there is no ricin in castor oil.

-If anyone has any thoughts or tips on how to use castor oil best, please leave a comment below.
+If anyone has any thoughts or tips on how to use castor oil best, leave a comment below.

 Does Castor Oil Work?